kutinden/buyingacar/README.md

 3. Price of the dealer-installed equipment: they can either remove it (or not install it) or sell it on much lower price.
 You should try to avoid deals that have additional options installed by dealer as this will certainly be a way to overpay for something that you either do not need or can get much cheaper or for free elsewhere.
 Always ask if it is possible to remove it or avoid having it installed.
 If the answer is "no", treat it as an increase in a sale price and never assume the car they have is better and can cost more than the ones from competitors.

-Start by finding the best possible OTD price (pay attention to the fact that licensing fee is only estimate and should not be considered as a dealbreaker when you compare offers) and send the copy of it (ideally as a PDF) to all other dealerships asking if they can do better than that.
+Start by finding the best possible OTD price (pay attention to the fact that licensing fee is only estimate and should not be considered as a deal breaker when you compare offers) and send the copy of it (ideally as a PDF) to all other dealerships asking if they can do better than that.
 Gather the new offers, ask them in PDF form if possible.

 > Hello Jack,
 >